TheOdinProject/curriculum/rails/project_forms_advanced.md

 ### Student Solutions

-*If you've been keeping track of the SQL Zoo solutions, put them here!
-Some that we found online are provided in the "Additional Resources" section below but are incomplete.
-Submit a link to your solutions below by using a pull request.
-See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.*
+*Send us your solution so we can show others!
+Submit a link to the Github repo with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
+Please include your partner's github handle somewhere in the description if they would like attribution.*

+* *Your Solution Here!*
 *

 ## Additional Resources